Concordium/concordium-node/concordium-node/README.md

 The package supports the following features related to linking with the Haskell component.

 - `static`: This feature enables linking with static Haskell libraries.
-   They are expected to be available in `../deps/static-libs/linux/vanilla`.
+   They are expected to be available in `./deps/static-libs/linux/vanilla`.
    The [../scripts/download-static-libs.sh](../scripts/download-static-libs.sh)`
    script will download them into the correct location.
+   **The script is intended to be run from the root of the repository.**

 - `profiling`: This will link with Haskell libraries built with profiling support.
-This option implies `static`, with the difference that the libraries must be available in `../deps/static-libs/linux/profiling`.
+This option implies `static`, with the difference that the libraries must be available in `./deps/static-libs/linux/profiling`.

 By default none of these features are enabled.